kushu9999/CoronaMask-Detection/README.md

 # After Lot's of request i'm making this as an open source , if i found this used in monitized by any type , all the legal action will done by me

+#### I will publish blog on it that How to make these type of object detection from Scratch and also share labeled images

+#### Please Give Star to My Repository For My Work and I will upload all industrial/Real-Life projects for you, Thank You

 ### i can't upload files on github because of memory limit that's why i'm sharing my drive link
 https://drive.google.com/drive/folders/1mzJPZb1R5ogtT9nC_TL0MY2VGTcly4Nz